The 15 Best Places to Visit in Italy for History, Art and Endless Beauty

 4. Explore Ancient Ruins in Rome

-The Colosseum is a symbol of the “eternal city,” one of the seven wonders of the world, best attractions in Italy and a UNESCO World Heritage Site.
-It was built in the 1st century and represented the largest amphitheater in the world, which attracts close to 7 million visitors every year.
-Gladiator fights and animal shows have been held there for centuries.
+It was built in the 1st century and is the largest amphitheater in the world, attracting more than 12 million visitors every year.
+Gladiator fights and animal shows were held there for centuries.

-Interestingly, it is followed by another important site that you can visit as part of the same tour next to the Colosseum and the Roman Forum.
+Interestingly, it is followed by another important site that you can visit as part of the same tour, next to the Colosseum and the Roman Forum.
 It is Palatine Hill, one of the seven Roman hills.

 Roman emperors built palaces and temples there, so this place is considered the oldest part of Rome.
 Visit the House of Augustus, the remains of the palace of the first Roman emperor, on the walls of which you can still see painted frescoes.